tbrowder/Proc-More/README.md

 ### Note: This module replaces module `Linux::Proc::Time` which is deprecated.

-This module provides functions using Perl 6's **Proc** class.
+This module provides functions using Raku's **Proc** class.
 Two of the most noteworthy ones are:

 + `run-command`
 + `time-command`

 This module uses the GNU **time** command (usually installed as '/usr/bin/time') to time user commands.

-### WARNING:  These functions have been tested only on Linux systems (but the author plans to port them to other OSs).
+### WARNING:  These functions have been successfully tested only on Linux and OSX systems (but the author plans to port them to other OSs).

 ## Synopsis